solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/google/_index.md

 {{% notice note %}}
 The above configuration uses the new `oauth2` syntax.
 The older `oauth` syntax is still supported, but has been deprecated.
+Note this example explicitly allows insecure cookies (`session.cookieOptions.notSecure`), so that it works in this guide using localhost.
+In a live hosted environment secured with TLS, you should not set this.
 {{% /notice %}}

 Notice how we set the `CLIENT_ID` and reference the client secret we just created.
 The `callback_path` matches the authorized redirect URI we added for the OAuth Client ID.
 Redirecting to an unauthorized URI would result in an error from the Google authentication flow.